-No recordings that I’m aware of exist from the Capri Theatre performances; thanks to eyewitnesses, however, we can confirm that the January 5 date opened with “For You” and included versions of “Soft and Wet,” “So Blue,” and a handful of other songs, before closing with his then-recently-released second single, “Just as Long as We’re Together.”
+No recordings seem to exist of the Capri Theatre performances; thanks to eyewitnesses, though, we can confirm that the January 5 date opened with “For You” and included versions of “Soft and Wet,” “So Blue,” and a handful of other songs, before closing with his then-recently-released second single, “Just as Long as We’re Together.”
 Though some have described Prince’s performance as apprehensive–Nilsen, for example, claimed that he “largely stuck to his guitar and spent most of his time looking at his musicians rather than facing the crowd” (Nilsen 1999 50)–this doesn’t really gel with other accounts.
-In this instance, Bream seems like the most reliable source: and in his view, the show “clearly indicated he has extraordinary talent” (Swensson 2014).
+In this instance, Bream seems like the most reliable source: and in his view, the show “clearly indicated he has extraordinary talent” (Swensson January 2014).

-Had the two nights at the Capri been reversed, I might be writing a very different blog post right now; unfortunately, however, the show that really counted for Prince was the one where everything went wrong.
-Warner had sent representatives to observe their fresh signee and decide if he was worth investing in a tour; as Prince confessed to Bream in a lengthy interview before the show, “Everybody at Warner Bros. has a big impression that I’m really quiet.
+Had the two nights at the Capri been reversed, I might be writing a very different blog post right now; but unfortunately, the show that really counted for Prince was the one where everything went wrong.
+Warner had sent representatives to observe their fresh signee and decide if he was worth investing in a tour; as Prince confessed to Bream in a pre-show interview, “Everybody at Warner Bros. has a big impression that I’m really quiet.
 ‘If he doesn’t talk, he probably won’t sing or dance too much.’”
 The purpose of the January 6 date was, he explained, “to put to rest all those accusations” (Nilsen 1999 50).
 Instead, the label reps seem to have witnessed a confirmation of their fears.
-“The show wasn’t gelled yet,” Bobby Z told Nilsen.
+“The show wasn’t gelled yet,” Bobby told Nilsen.
 “It wasn’t a star and a band.
 Prince was just trying to figure out who he was.
 He was developing a character but he didn’t have the moves down, so there were holes and spaces in the performance.
 He didn’t have the moves to slick it all up.
-Only experience will give you that” (Nilsen 1999 51).
+Only experience will give you that” (51).